Close

 Challenge 1: Invitation Letter Complications

 The Problem: Your Chinese business partner delays sending the invitation letter, or the letter they send lacks required elements.
+In 2026, the additional notarization requirement has made this even more complex.

 The Solution: Proactive communication is key.
 When requesting an invitation:

 Alternative approach: If you're attending a major trade fair, contact the event organizers directly.
 Canton Fair, for example, provides standardized invitation letters to registered attendees within 3-5 business days.
+These are pre-formatted to meet all CVASC requirements and typically include proper authorization.

 Challenge 2: Residence Visa Validity Issues

 Case study: Mohammed's UAE visa was due for renewal in two months.
 Rather than risk rejection, he expedited his UAE renewal process first, adding one week to his timeline but ensuring smooth China visa approval without complications.
+His application was approved without any queries.

 Challenge 3: Previous Visa Overstay or Rejection History

 The Problem: Previous China visa issues create complications for new applications.
+China maintains comprehensive immigration records, and past problems don't disappear.

 The Solution: Transparency and proper documentation are crucial: